bazel-contrib/rules_jvm_external/docs/api.md

       <td>
         optional. default is <code>None</code>
         <p>
-          A username for this Maven repository, if it requires authentication (ex: `"bob"`).
+          A username for this Maven repository, if it requires authentication (ex: "johndoe").
         </p>
       </td>
     </tr>